awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 #### Resource Suffix

-There are, at this time, 2 resource suffixes for the Hierarchical Keyring:
+There are two resource suffixes for the Hierarchical Keyring:

 - Hierarchical Keyring: Encryption Materials:
   ```